NaMasondo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond, no permission for user and group, all permission for others 9-John_Doe, set file mode to 753 10-mirror_permissions, mirror another files permissions
+8-James_Bond, no permission for user and group, all permission for others 9-John_Doe, set file mode to 753 10-mirror_permissions, mirror another files permissions 11-directories_permissions, adds permissions to all subdirectories only, in current directory